 The usual first step in designing a sound with Patch Base is to create a new patch from your synth into the editor.
 This is done using the fetch button in the top right (the icon with the down-pointing arrow).
 On the Matrix 6r, this button will load the patch number specified with the "Temp Patch #" setting in the Global section of the editor, and it will also switch your Matrix to using that patch as well!

 Once you have a patch loaded, any changes you make to the different sound parameters will automatically be sent to your synth, to make it easy to incrementally design sounds.
 As mentioned above, these changes will also be automatically saved to the selected patch in your synth's memory!
 This is necessary for operation.

 To copy a patch from one memory slot to another (e.g. load patch 35 and save it to patch 36) on the Matrix 6 you would do the following:

 Once you've done this, patch 35 has been copied to 36, and any further changes you make will be saved to patch 36.

 You can copy and paste envelopes (delay, attack, decay, sustain, release) between any of the three envelopes.
-Just tap and hold on the picture of one of the envelopes, and you'll get a menu for Copy and Paste.
+Just tap on the picture of one of the envelopes, and you'll get a menu for Copy and Paste.